sustrik/flowium/README.md

 # Get the jam ~> jam: open

-Get the butter out of the refrigerator.
+Get the jam out of the refrigerator.

 What type of jam is it?